 The pressure to be great—well, so great that it cripples us—injects us with expectations that are typically unrealistic.

 We spin our wheels trying to write that epic post.
-But we have a tendency to measure ourselves up so inadequately to those we admire—so much that, in the end, we don’t write anything.
+But we tend to measure ourselves up so inadequately to those we admire—so much that, in the end, we don’t write anything.

 It’s ok to focus on being great, but not at the expense of being good—because in the end… the world needs your art.